kevinding0218/InterviewDocuments/Q and A/Interview - React.md

 	3. Browser executes React
 	4. Page Now Interactable
 #### Why server side rendering initial render faster?
 - Client side rendering requires more JS to be downloaded, which is more JS to parse.
 It requires a 2nd HTTP request to load the content, and then more JS to generate the template.
-Even if the initial JS gets cached, it still needs to get parsed, and the 2nd request isn't going to happen until the docment is loaded
+Even if the initial JS gets cached, it still needs to get parsed, and the 2nd request(loading data) isn't going to happen until the docment is loaded
 - Server side rendering's response to the browser is the HTML of your page that is ready to be rendered
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY5MDE1MzAwLC01MzIwMjE4OTUsLTE4Mj
+eyJoaXN0b3J5IjpbLTMyNjk4OTUyMSwtNTMyMDIxODk1LC0xOD
-Y1NzQ4MTYsMjA1MzQxOTM1MSwtNDgwODU1OTc4LC05Nzk3MzY4
+I2NTc0ODE2LDIwNTM0MTkzNTEsLTQ4MDg1NTk3OCwtOTc5NzM2
-ODIsMTk5MTk2MzI1OSwtNDU2Nzk5MjE4LC01NTY2MjM1ODcsNT
+ODgyLDE5OTE5NjMyNTksLTQ1Njc5OTIxOCwtNTU2NjIzNTg3LD
-g4NDkyNjE2LC0yMTMwOTk4MjE3LC0xMjgyMDI4NjAwLC0xOTA3
+U4ODQ5MjYxNiwtMjEzMDk5ODIxNywtMTI4MjAyODYwMCwtMTkw
-MzA2NTQ1LC0xNDc1NDEzMzk5LDI3MTEzOTkzNSwtMTI2NjAyMz
+NzMwNjU0NSwtMTQ3NTQxMzM5OSwyNzExMzk5MzUsLTEyNjYwMj
-A3MCw3NTk1ODA2NzksNzIzOTEwNzA3LDIwNzU5ODA2NDksMTUz
+MwNzAsNzU5NTgwNjc5LDcyMzkxMDcwNywyMDc1OTgwNjQ5LDE1
-NzcyNTk0MV19
+Mzc3MjU5NDFdfQ==
 -->